rutvijkumarshah/giffyApp/README.md

 - Fullscreen of Image is scaled with adjusting view bounds so image looks normal (not streched ).
 - Not used Dagger/ButterKnife because of this simple UI, which are otherwise important opensource lib for app.

-## Third Party Utilities/source used for building this app:
+## Third Party Utilities/source used :

  1. Retrofit
  2. Okhttp